crazyhottommy/verhaaklab.github.io/index.md

 ---
 layout: page-fullwidth
-title: ""
-subheadline: ""
-#teaser: "Verhaak Lab at the UT MD Anderson Cancer Center"
+meta_title: "Verhaak Lab at the UT MD Anderson Cancer Center"
-categories:
-    - home
-tags:
-    - home
-    - landing
+meta_description: "Verhaak Lab's research focus is the analysis of cancer genomics data to improve our understanding of cancer biology."
 #header:
 #    title:
 #    background-color: "#EFC94C;"